EuPathDB/vagrant-irods_ebrc_prod_model/README.md

   - `icatadmin/passWORD` : full administrator of the irods zone, i.e.
   can run all the `iadmin` commands.
-  - `wrkspuser/passWORD` : for workspaces development, has RW rights to `/ebrc/workspaces`
+  - `wrkspuser/passWORD` : iRODS account for workspaces development.
+  This has read/write rights to `/ebrc/workspaces`.
-  - `rods` : (no password) The system account that runs the irods processes.
+  - `rods` : (no password) The operating system account that runs the irods processes.
 This system account is preconfigured with `icatadmin` credentials and that should not be changed.
-You can `sudo su - irods` to access this system account and then issue iCommands as an administration.
+You can `sudo su - irods` to access this system account and then issue iCommands as the irods administrator.
-  - `irods/passWORD` : postgres database admin account (you should not need to use this)
+  - `irods/passWORD` : The admin account for the `ICAT` Postgres database.
+You typically should not need to tinker in the database, but if you must, you can get in with

+          PGPASSWORD=passWORD psql -U irods -h localhost ICAT

 resources